rljacobson/TIOFPL/CONTRIBUTING.md

 * Use BibTeX for the bibliography sections.
 This has the added benefit of a nice .bib file of references.
 (Hard)
 * Modify the TOC to look like the book.
 (Hard)
 * Add a facility for the "automatic" production of the index.
 (Medium)
-* Make theorem, definition, and 'generic' environments to reproduce those of the book.
-(Easy)
 * Reproduce a challenging figure.
 (Easy-Medium)